spudi00/niri-dotfiles/README.md

-backups for a fresh install
+backups for a fresh arch install